East African People and exploring their cultures and tribes

 The Baganda tribe is the largest ethnic group in Uganda, comprising about 17% of the country’s population.

+The Baganda, Uganda’s largest ethnic group, make up about 17% of the country’s population.
+Centered in the Kampala region, they speak Luganda and are known for their rich culture, strong social systems, and deep connection to their heritage.
+The Baganda’s identity is closely tied to the Kabaka (king), a symbol of unity and authority in their society.
 The Baganda tribe lives in the Kampala region and speaks Luganda.
-The largest tribe in Uganda, they are sometimes described as “The King’s Men” because of the importance of the king in their society.
-Many Baganda people dispersed to South Africa and overseas to build organized communities in Canada, Sweden, the United Kingdom, and the United States.
-Many of them are Roman Catholics and their family structure is very male-oriented and paternalistic.
+The largest tribe of African people in Uganda, they are sometimes described as “The King’s Men” because of the importance of the king in their society.
 The father is revered and obeyed as head of the family.
 Children learn that a man will be more successful if he is emotionless, respectable, self-restraining, and self-assured.

 Gorilla trekking accommodation in Uganda